huntresslabs/free-tools/emotet-trickbot-finder/README.md

 _Many thanks to the Bytes Computer & Network Solutions team, this script is based on their work._

-**This script is unsupported and is provided as-is.**
+**The script is unsupported and is provided as-is.**

+Notes:
-**This must be run from an administrative command prompt (cmd.exe).
-By default, the script will only display the services, tasks, and files it finds.**
+* The script must be run with **administrative privileges**.
+* By default, the script will only display the services, tasks, and files it finds.
+There is no output if it finds nothing.
+* The script uses `schtasks.exe` to get a list of scheduled tasks.
+If the Task Scheduler service is not running, `schtasks.exe` will diplay `ERROR: The network address is invalid.`

+#### Usage

 ```
 C:\> powershell -executionpolicy bypass -f c:\users\user\downloads\emotet_trickbot_finder.ps1